josh-perry/love-cookbook/content/guides/intermediate/shaders.md

 `mat4 transform_projection` is the variable which is doing all of the hard work,
 it's the matrix which stores the current coordinate system transform, so translation, rotation and scale and the projection matrix.
-By default löve uses an orthographic projection matrix which goes [-10, 10] on the z-axis, meaning if objects are outside of that range, they won't be visible anymore.
+By default LÖVE uses an orthographic projection matrix which goes [-10, 10] on the z-axis, meaning if objects are outside of that range, they won't be visible anymore.
 This is because the z values of the pixels will lie outside of the [-1 to 1] range and the gpu will "clip" the fragments.

 `vec4 vertex_position` is the input vertex's position, by default `w = 1`, any time a position is multiplied with a projection matrix, it should be `1` otherwise it will cause issues.